 HISTORY OF THE FESTIVAL

-In 2014 the festival came to Manchester for the first time: this followed 4 years in Ulverston, South Cumbria, where it was wholly funded by Bumps and Babies Sales held in Ulverston, the original home of the Breastfeeding Festival – more information here.
+This year’s festival, in 2018, will mark the first year of the festival in Newcastle-upon-Tyne.
+This followed four years in Manchester, and four years in Ulverston, South Cumbria, before that, where it was wholly funded by Bumps and Babies Sales held in Ulverston, the original home of the Breastfeeding Festival.